statpascal/emul99/readme.md

 ## Configuration

 The emulator is configured using text files which can be loaded by giving them as command line arguments; e.g.  "emul99 exbasic.cfg".
 If no argument is given, the default file "ti99.cfg" is used.
-All options available are shown and described in "example.cfg".
+Configuration files for some cartridges and the UCSD system are povided as examples in the "bin" directory.
+All options are shown and described in "example.cfg".

 Options may also be specified on the command line, overriding previous values (except P-code GROM files).
 E.g., to apply the "Disk Manager" to a